wiard/punkbank/README.md

-# The .... parcel.bitmap.object or parcel.bitmap.element
+# The parcel.bitmap.object is the way to create an endless digital universum
 These are the pieces of diamond code that will survive for thousands of years on the parcel.district.bitmap.object world.
 - [Code on Matrices: The DIAMONDS](/docs/codebase.md)
 - [One Matrix example: The LOOKING-GLASS](/docs/story.md)